 The prevalence of the epilepsy-aphasia spectrum is unknown.
 Most of the conditions in the spectrum are rare; however, CECTS is one of the most common forms of epilepsy in children, accounting for 8 to 25 percent of cases.
 It is estimated to occur in 1 in 5,000 children younger than 16.

-Mutations in the GRIN2A gene can cause conditions in the epilepsy-aphasia spectrum.
-These mutations are more common in the more severe conditions; they are found in up to 20 percent of people with LKS or ECSWS and about 5 percent of people with CECTS.
-In affected people without a GRIN2A gene mutation, the cause of the condition is unknown.
+Variants (also known as mutations) in the GRIN2A gene can cause conditions in the epilepsy-aphasia spectrum.
+These variants are more common in the more severe conditions; they are found in up to 20 percent of people with LKS or ECSWS and about 5 percent of people with CECTS.
+In affected people without a GRIN2A gene variant, the cause of the condition is unknown.
+Some affected individuals have a brain abnormality that may contribute to the condition.
 Researchers suspect that changes in other, unidentified genes may also be associated with epilepsy-aphasia spectrum disorders.

 The GRIN2A gene provides instructions for making the GluN2A protein, which is one component (subunit) of a subset of NMDA receptors.
 NMDA receptors transmit signals that turn on nerve cells (neurons) in the brain.
 Signaling through these receptors is involved in normal brain development, changes in the brain in response to experience (synaptic plasticity), learning, and memory.
 The GluN2A subunit determines where in the brain the receptor is located and how it functions.
 Receptors containing this subunit are found in regions of the brain involved in speech and language, among other regions.
 These receptors also appear to play a role in brain signaling during slow-wave sleep.